hdgarrood/hdgarrood.github.io/_drafts/down-with-show-part-1.markdown

 ### Make sense as an abstraction

-This means for a class `C a`, it should be possible to write useful functions of the form `C a => whatever`.
+This means for a class `C a`, it should be possible to write useful functions of the form `C a => whatever`, and know that these functions will behave sensibly for any choice of `a` having a `C a` instance.
 For example, the function
 ```
 (<=<) :: Monad m => (b -> m c) -> (a -> m b) -> (a -> m c)
 ```
-which performs Kleisli composition of functions of the form `a -> m b`, is guaranteed to be associative by the `Monad` laws.
+which performs Kleisli composition of functions of the form `a -> m b`, is guaranteed to be associative for any choice of `m` having a `Monad m` instance as a consequence of the `Monad` laws.
 This means we can do things like combining a whole bunch of monadic functions with `<=<` without having to worry about parentheses changing the meaning of the resulting expression.
 The `Monad` class is a perfect example of this concept more generally: the `Control.Monad` module and the `monad-loops` package contain many more useful functions with `Monad` constraints.